ChannickE/AWS_Projects/End-to-End AWS Web Application/README.md

 Step 2: The math Functionality

-In this step, we are creating a lamda function that will will implement the function with Python.
+In this step, we are creating a lamda function that will implement the function with Python.
 We are going to run some Python code to do the calculation that we need which is the base power to the exponent.